 Here we are now, and it’s spring and mating season.
 I’m ready to start using the branches for projects, but I don’t want my dear wrens to move along.
 I decided to make them a nesting box and place it by the brush pile so I may have some chance of convincing them to stay.

 Attracting birds and other wildlife that eat slugs and snails is an all-natural way to control pest populations.

 This nesting box was adapted from plans in the book Bird Watcher’s Digest Easy Birdhouses & Feeders: Simple Projects to Attract and Retain the Birds You Want.

 This book provides plans for a wide variety of nesting boxes for birds including woodpeckers and owls, as well as some DIY birdbath and feeder projects.

 If you are interested in making any of these projects, I highly recommend it.
 I received a review copy and it has become my go-to book for building nesting boxes.

 The required size and shape for a nesting box is going to vary depending on the type of bird it’s for.
 That’s another reason why I really like this how-to book: it describes exactly what the birds need and why.

-Wrens like to be in low shrubs and bushes, and near the ground.
+Wrens like to be in low shrubs and bushes and near the ground.
 Because of this, the nesting box should be placed approximately 4 feet off the ground, near some shrubs.

 Wrens are tiny birds and their nesting box is quite small too: the base is just 4×5″, providing just enough room for the brood but snug enough to keep everyone warm.
 Wrens lay a whopping 5-9 eggs and incubate them for approximately two weeks before hatching.